 Iowa Informed Consent Law

-Iowa’s informed-consent law asks whether a reasonable person in the plaintiff’s position would conclude that the information that was not provided was material to the plaintiff’s choice of whether to undergo the proposed treatment.
-So the standard if it would have been material to the decision of an objectively reasonable patient, not necessarily to the patient at issue in the case.
+Iowa’s informed-consent law asks whether a reasonable person in the plaintiff’s position would conclude that the information not provided was material to the plaintiff’s decision about whether to undergo the proposed treatment.
+So, the standard would have been material to the decision of an objectively reasonable patient, not necessarily to the patient at issue in the case.
 There is no requirement that the doctor committed medical malpractice in the care of the patient with informed consent.

-The damages for breach of informed consent would be comparing two parallel universes – the condition a plaintiff would have been if she been properly informed and not consented to the risk and the plaintiff’s impaired condition as a result of the risk’s occurrence.
+The damages for breach of informed consent would be comparing two parallel universes – the condition a plaintiff would have been if she had been properly informed and not consented to the risk, and the plaintiff’s impaired condition as a result of the risk’s occurrence.

 Iowa Mass Torts